-Amalia Deck, RN, MSN, has worked as a research associate and administrator on the NLLFS since 1997.
-She is a registered nurse at the San Francisco General Hospital Birth Center, where she has attended over 400 births in the last six years.
+Amalia Deck, RN, MSN worked as a research associate and administrator on the NLLFS from 1997–2014.
+She is a registered nurse at the San Francisco General Hospital Birth Center since 2004.

 Heidi Peyser, MA, NLLFS collaborator from 2001–2009, and Executive Director from 2007–2009, holds a degree in LGBTQQ psychology, and has been a reviewer for the Journal of Lesbian Studies.
 She is a member of her local LGBT youth center's advisory board, providing strategies for outcome measurement.
 She currently coordinates cross-system technical assistance initiatives to improve the foster care system and to connect youth to employment.
 Ms. Peyser and her wife are raising twin sons.

-Carla Rodas, MPH, is a teacher and academic advisor at PACE Center for Girls, Palm Beach, Florida.
+Carla Rodas, MPH is a teacher and academic advisor at PACE Center for Girls, Palm Beach, Florida.
 PACE is a community-based, gender-responsive prevention, diversion and early intervention program serving 12- to 17-year-old girls.
 Ms. Rodas has a graduate degree in public health from San Diego State University.
-She has been with the NLLFS since 1994.
+She worked with the NLLFS from 1994-2012.
 Her other research interests include adolescent reproductive health.

 Sue Thiemann, M.S. served as statistical analyst and consultant to the NLLFS from 1990 to 2006.
 Ms. Thiemann received her BA from Harvard University and her master’s degree in statistics from Stanford University.